i0Ek3/Xperimental/README.md

 //go.go
 //there is no ; as end of every code sentence, cause of this task did by compiler automatically.

-package main // which belongs to.
+package main // which belongs to

-import "fmt" // package implementing formatted I/O.
+import "fmt" // package implementing formatted I/O
-//import fm "fmt" // alias.
+//import fm "fmt" // alias
+//import . "fmt" // not recommend
-import os // imported and not used: os, cause of there is no need for `os`.
+import os // imported and not used: os, cause of there is no need for `os`
+//import _ "pkg" // only use init() in pkg
+//import "abc/def" // can use all pkgs under of def/

 //